Showing posts with label Shrubs. Show all posts

 We give Rosemary in terracotta pots as gifts dressed up with a bow or other trimmings.
 It makes a simple and quite lovely little gift that the person can keep for a long time.

 We cut stems of rosemary and bring them into the house to put in vases like we would fresh flowers.
-I also buy Rosemary oil to help naturally scent our home.
+I also buy Rosemary oil to scent our home in diffusers.

 I enjoy growing Rosemary and would not want to be without it in my garden.
 For such a lovely, easygoing, low-maintenance plant it has great beauty and benefits.